moheladwy/TodoDeployment/README.md

     - Add Docker Hub credentials to Jenkins.
     - Update the Jenkinsfile with your Docker Hub repository, save, and run the pipeline.
 This will build and push the Todo API image to Docker Hub.

-8. **Update Docker Image in `todo-compose.yml`:**
+8. **Update The `todo-compose.yml` File:**

-   Modify the image name in the `todo-compose.yml` file to point to your Docker Hub repository.
+   - Modify the image name in the `todo-compose.yml` file to point to your Docker Hub repository instead of `only1adwy/todo-api`.
+   - Modify the label "traefik.http.routers.api.rule=Host(`13.50.56.110`)" in the `todo-compose.yml` file to match your IP address.

 9. **Start the Todo API:**